visurg-ai/LEMON/README.md

 Ethics
 -------
 * Sources.
-All the videos we collected from YouTube are from medical institutions or verified surgeons who have to obtain appropriate patient consent.
+Our data collection targeted videos from medical institutions and surgeons, aiming to maximize compliance with professional consent standards.

 * Curation and identifiability.
-During data curation we removed all out-of-body views, patient identifiers, and other nonsurgical content, and then conducted a manual review.
-Because the dataset contains only intra-operative endoscopic views and is anonymized, to the best of our knowledge, patients are not identifiable with current methods.
+During data curation we spent a total of 106 hours annotating and reviewing the data, specifically targeting the removal of out-of-body views, patient identifiers, and other non-surgical content.
+Because the dataset consists exclusively of anonymized, intraoperative endoscopic views, patients are, to the best of our knowledge, unidentifiable by current methods.

 * Regulatory.
 In many jurisdictions, including the EU, UK, US, and China, sharing non-identifiable data acquired for routine medical purposes does not need patient consent and is consistent with the GDPR.